 We all know that Birmingham isn’t shit.
 We’ve spent nearly 20 years telling people, showing the world, and often undermining our case.
-Tired of falling back on the same old clichés, or past achievements, we must look at the ineffable reasons why we say ‘Birmingham: it’s not shit’ and attempt to eff it.
+We lay out the ineffable reasons why we say ‘Birmingham: it’s not shit’ and attempt to eff it.

 Jon Wilks has been our gateway in to realising that Birmingham has a folk song tradition that’s rich and varied.
 Jon says that he started writing about traditional folk music as a way to learn more about it, and he’s a fine interpreter of them too.
 His first LP of Midlands folk has been a firm favourite at Paradise Circus Towers, and not just for him inserting a reference to the Friday night trek from The Ship Ashore to Snobs in his version of I Can’t Find Brummagem.

 Anyone who knows a bit about the history of Birmingham and the Midlands will be able to tell you a bit about car manufacturing, chain and nail making.
 It’s no coincidence that the region is so heavily related to heavy metal.
 But here’s a little-known fact.
 Long before Ozzy Osbourne showed up, Birmingham was known for manufacturing of a different kind.
 Songs were involved, and on an industrial scale, too.

 According to the late, great Roy Palmer (a scholar of traditional music in the area), Birmingham was a major producer of street ballads.
 Sometimes known as broadsides or penny ballads, these were songs that were printed on single sheets of paper and sold on street corners.
 The seller would sing the song he was hawking, and if you liked the tune, you stopped by and bought one.
 Some were traditional folk songs with no clear origin, and some set contemporary news stories to music.
 Whatever the subject, Birmingham produced far more of these songs than you might think possible.